 If you haven’t noticed, festivals are a common theme among things to do in Canmore.
 As the longest continuously running festival in Canmore – dating back to 1978 – The Canmore Folk Music Festival is held over the long weekend in August that coincides with Heritage Day.

 Drawing over 20,000 visitors annually, the festival is held in scenic Centennial Park, wonderfully set against the majestic Rocky Mountains in the background.
-Though not as inexpensive as many of the other festivals, it’s a must for lovers of eclectic music.
-If your weak heart skips a beat or two when you’ve seen the prices, don’t fret, because the Friday evening kicking off the event is free.
+Though not as inexpensive as many other festivals, it’s a must for lovers of eclectic music.
+If your weak heart skips a beat or two when you’ve seen the prices, don’t fret because the Friday evening kicking off the event is free.

 Ride the Legacy Trail

 One of the best things to do in Canmore come May is ride the Legacy Trail to Banff.
 The Legacy Trail connects Canmore to Banff long a fantastic paved trail for 26 km.
-One of my favorite things to do on sunny day is ride to Banff for a drink and then head back home!
+One of my favorite things to do on a sunny day is ride to Banff for a drink and then head back home!
 You can rent bikes from Rebound Cycle downtown.
+The Legacy Trail is typically not free of snow until May, and is usually good to ride until October.

 Enjoy the Views of Ha Ling From Below